-The Company's consolidated functional currency is the U.S. Dollar.
+The Company's reporting currency is the U.S. Dollar.
+The Company's functional currency for U.S. operations is the U.S. Dollar.
 The operations of Zeppelin Worldwide, Inc. and its subsidiary, Zeppelin Taiwan, Ltd. (together "Zeppelin") use the Taiwan Dollar as its functional currency.
 At each period end, Zeppelin's balance sheet is translated into U.S. Dollars based upon the period end exchange rate, while their statements of operations and comprehensive loss and statements of cash flows are translated into U.S. Dollars based upon an average exchange rate during the period.